maybejustmaybe/mesh-chat/README.md

-# NYCMesh IPFS Messaging Service
+# NYCMesh IPFS Chat Service

-A messaging service for the NYCMesh network that is built on top of IPFS.
+A very basic messaging service for the NYCMesh network that is built on top of IPFS.

 Why IPFS?
 IPFS is decentralized/distributed protocol that enables the service to run without a central point of failure.
 This messaging service should be able to work even if our network gets partitioned (e.g. a supernode serving an entire neighborhood goes down).